-Ms. Martin spoke on the Department's Strategic Plan and noted that said included enhancing Neighborhood Parks.
-She highlighted enhancements made at the Labor Street Park and San Pedro Springs Park which included adding outdoor fitness and playground equipment, installing picnic benches, and planting trees.
+Ms. Martin spoke on the Department's Strategic Plan and highlighted enhancements made at the Labor Street Park and San Pedro Springs Park which included adding outdoor fitness and playground equipment, installing picnic benches, and planting trees.
 It was noted that the Labor Street Park was developed using Grant Funds provided by the National Recreation and Parks Association.

-Another component of the Department's Strategic Plan includes protecting the environment and promoting sustainability efforts.
-To assist with said goal, the Department Partnered with the San Antonio River Foundation to establish the Tree Mitigation Fund and that \$1.75 Million collected from Sales Tax Revenue and \$500,000 from the Municipal Golf Association would be used to enhance the Park Ms. Martin highlighted System.
-Community Outreach efforts undertaken to inform the Public of the importance of protecting the environment.
+Another component of the Department's Strategic Plan includes protecting the environment and partnering with the San Antonio River Foundation to establish the Tree Mitigation Fund.
+An amount of \$1.75 Million collected from Sales Tax Revenue and \$500,000 from the Municipal Golf Association would be used to enhance the Park System.

 Ms. Martin reported that the Department also provided funding to other organizations.
-She noted that the Department allocated funding totaling \$220,000 for the creation of 4 Spark Parks or the enhancement of existing Playgrounds, was allocating \$15,000 to the Green Space Alliance to support 15 Community Gardens, was allocating \$100,000 to the San Antonio Parks Foundation for operations, and \$306,000 to the San Antonio Zoo for promotional efforts.
+She noted that the Department allocated funding totaling \$220,000 for the creation of 4 Spark Parks and the enhancement of existing Playgrounds.
+Also allocated was \$15,000 to the Green Space Alliance to support 15 Community Gardens and \$100,000 allocated to the San Antonio Parks Foundation for operations.
+Lastly, \$306,000 to the San Antonio Zoo for promotional efforts.

 It was reported the Department was committed to enhancing the Howard Peak Trails and that 47 miles of Greenway have been completed to date.
-Ms. Martin stated that a Mid-Year Budget Adjustment resulted in an additional funding allocation of \$100,000 that would be used install 3 call boxes and 48 cameras along the Trailway as well as to implement new signage and promotional materials to educate the Public on Trail Safety.
-It was noted that as the Trailway expanded so would its Safety Program.
+Ms. Martin stated that a funding allocation of \$100,000 would be used install 3 call boxes and 48 cameras along the Trailway as well as to implement new signage and promotional materials to educate the Public on Trail Safety.

-Also highlighted was the Edwards Aquifer Protection Program.
-It was noted that the Program would now be managed by the Parks Department and that the mission of acquiring land for conservation purposes would continue.
+Regarding the Edwards Aquifer Protection Program; it was noted that the Program would now be managed by the Parks Department and that the mission of acquiring land for conservation purposes would continue.
 Ms. Martin reported that 133,000 acres of land had been purchased to date.